sgleich/ProFun_DB/README.md

 ![](static/fungi.tiff)
 # The ProFun (Protist-Fungi) DB!
 ## By: Samantha Gleich & Syrena Whitner
-## Updated: March 21, 2024
+## Updated: May 11, 2024
 The Marine Microbial Eukaryote Transcriptome Sequencing Project (MMETSP) database is often used to annotate environmental sequence data; however, this databse does not contain references for a key group of marine protists, the MArine STramenopiles (MAST).
-Additionally, there is only one fungal group included in the MMETSP in its current form.
-Here, we show how to incorporate MAST single amplified genomes (SAGs) and fungal protein sequences into a EUKulele database (https://eukulele.readthedocs.io/en/latest/).
+Additionally, there are no metazoan representatives and only a single fungal species represented in the MMETSP in its current form.
+Here, we show how to incorporate MAST single amplified genomes (SAGs), metazoan protein sequences, and fungal protein sequences into a EUKulele database (https://eukulele.readthedocs.io/en/latest/).
 This database can then be used to annotate environmental sequence data.
 <br>
 <br>
 This repository will require the use of [TransDecoder](https://github.com/TransDecoder/TransDecoder) and [EUKulele](https://github.com/AlexanderLabWHOI/EUKulele).